rmulvey/bridgepoint/doc-bridgepoint/notes/4896_scoped_enum/4896_scoped_enum.ant.md

 scoping of datatypes is a likely part of this work.

 5.1.4 [Constant group item visibility](#2.7)
 Work was performed during the v6.6 release cycle to introduce scoped constants.
 Before this work, the problem of duplicates in constants was even worse because all the constant members were in the same namespace, therefore it was very easy to have duplicate constant member names.
-This change modfiied the oal.bnf grammer and modified what was the enumerator_access rule, and renamed it to scoped_access.
-It then changed the grammer, and the OAL so that constants and enumerators follow the same rule.
+This change modfiied the oal.bnf grammar and modified what was the enumerator_access rule, and renamed it to scoped_access.
+It then changed the grammar, and the OAL so that constants and enumerators follow the same rule.

 5.2 Current BridgePoint Search (parser name-based resolution)
-The parser name resolition used by BridgePoint is partially modeled.
+The parser name resolution used by BridgePoint is partially modeled.
 It is modeled in ooaofooa::Packageable Element (PE_PE), and the relevant snippets of this diagram are included below:

 ![4896_package_search](4896_package_search.png)
 ![4896_component_search](4896_component_search.png)